This module is the fundament for the subset of ALib Modules that we call ALib Camps.

 This gives access to such data at the place where it is needed.

-Note that run-time variables can also be be defined by other code entities to share information between modules.
+Note that runtime variables can also be defined by other code entities to share information between modules.

 Implementing a well-defined bootstrap and shutdown process is the responsibility of the overarching module ALib Bootstrap.
 The namespace functions alib::Bootstrap and alib::Shutdown change their signature, depending on the inclusion of this module ALib Camp in the ALib Build.
 Without the inclusion of any ALib Camp, a heavily simplified bootstrap and shutdown process is in place, which calls corresponding bootstrap- and shutdown-functions of certain non-camp modules (among only a few other things).

 The altered versions of the functions allow to either share or not share resources and configuration data between the different ALib Camps.
-This is why the internal field members Camp::resourcePool and Camp::config are implemented as pointer types.
+This is why the internal field members resourcePool (inherited) and config are implemented as pointer types.

 Furthermore, the altered functions divide the processes into different phases.
 For each phase, they invoke the abstract virtual methods Bootstrap, and Shutdown which have to be implemented by derived classes.